 You might have already taken the real first step of sending reminders and asking for payment, but when that doesn't work, it's time for a demand letter.
 This communication is extremely important and often results in voluntary payment by the debtor.

-Business creditors may have requested payment from the debtor numerous times with no positive results.
-However, if a demand letter originates from a B2B collections attorney, the debtor may take it more seriously because they may realize that the threat of litigation exists if they continue to fail to meet their obligations.
+The debtor may take a demand letter more seriously if it originates from a B2B collections attorney, because they'll see the threat of litigation exists if they keep failing to meet their obligations.